 The Chicago Board of Options Exchange (CBOE) provides daily measures of volatility for the S&P 100 (VIX) and for the Nasdaq 100 (VXN).
-Both volatility indicators have fallen sharply; the VIX is at its lowest point since May 2002, while the VXN was last this low in December 1998.
+Both volatility indicators dropped sharply in the spring and remain low; the VIX is still near its lowest point since May 2002, while the VXN was last this low in December 1998.